jamesdmorgan/jamesdmorgan.github.io/_posts/2016-08-30-docker-service-discovery-consul.md

 ### [Consul-notifier](https://github.com/jamesdmorgan/vagrant-ansible-docker-swarm/tree/master/consul-notifier)

-Since registrator does not currently handle services I decided to create a very simple python script that emulates registrator but listens to docker daemon events and uses port environment variables to register / de-register services.
+Since registrator does not currently handle services I decided to create a very simple python script that emulates registrator listening to the docker daemon events but uses port environment variables to register / de-register services.

 I am hoping that registrator will be fixed shortly and I can revert to using just that.